redblindbananaz/GoNZ/Documentation Process.md

 admin.site.index_title = 'Welcome GoNz Team'
 ```

+- Create a login/sign up page:
+  creation a login page then have a link to register.

 ### Issues and bugs to fix:

-- Pagination is not working as intented- ** sorted** Django documentation
+- Pagination is not working as intented - **sorted** Django documentation
 - Tour details when clicking on view details is not working- **solved** tempates was named tour_details.html and view, urls refers to tour_detail. with no s

-* no active lin k indicator in tour details and also agent details.
+* no active link indicator in tour details and also agent details.